top of page

 Bayside suburbs need to be liveable, with appropriate development that supports population growth and the creation of jobs, but that isn't over-development.

-Peaceful Bayside wants to see ensure proposed planning developments:
+Peaceful Bayside wants to ensure proposed planning developments:

-• Embrace design that complements community and environmental needs;
+• Embrace design that complements community and environmental needs, and respects heritage values

-• Include green and community spaces, allowing for trees and sunlight.
+• Includes green and community spaces, allowing for trees and sunlight

 Even taking into account that the airport and port are within the boundaries of the Bayside local government area (LGA), Bayside has the lowest tree canopy in NSW.
 Development that comes from good planning also factors in the heat island effect and how damaging its effects can be.